 For many surgeries, we use absorbable sutures underneath the skin.
 These will dissolve on their own, and do not need to be removed later.
 Some surgeries, especially lump removals, do require skin stitches but is typically dependent on the size and location of the lump.
 With either type of suture, you will need to keep an eye on the incision for swelling or discharge.
 Most dogs and cats do not lick excessively or chew at the incision, but if that happens, we recommend an e-collar.

 If there are skin sutures, these will need be removed 14 days after surgery.
 You will also need to limit your pet’s activity level for 5-7 days for most routine surgical procedures.
 No baths are allowed for the first 14 days after surgery.

 Anything that causes pain in people can be expected to cause pain in animals.
 Pets may not show the same symptoms of pain as people do; they usually don’t whine or cry, but you can be sure they feel it.
 Pain medications needed will depend on the surgery performed.

-While your pet is under anesthesia, it is the ideal time to perform other minor procedures, such as a teeth cleaning/polish, ear cleaning, or implanting a microchip.
-If you are interested in adding additional services to your pets already scheduled procedure, please give our office a call as any extra services will need time added!
-If you would like a treatment plan for these extra services, you can email or call us and one of our technicians can work one up for you.
+While your pet is under anesthesia, it is the ideal time to take care of other minor services such as teeth cleaning/polish, ear cleaning, or implanting a microchip.
+Please let us know with you are interested in adding additional services prior to the day of your pet’s surgery so we can work up an estimate for you and allow for extra surgical time.